WamuuWasAwaken/modrinth-collection-downloader-easily-accessible/README.md

 Script to download and update mods from a Modrinth Collection using a graphical user interface (GUI).

 ## Requirements
+- If you are using the executable from the release files, Python is not required.
-- Python should be installed: [Download Python](https://www.python.org/downloads/)
+- If you are running the script directly, Python should be installed: [Download Python](https://www.python.org/downloads/)

 ## How to use

 ### Graphical User Interface

 The script provides a graphical user interface (GUI) for ease of use.
-When you run `main.py`, a window will open where you can input the required parameters.
+When you run the executable or `main.py`, a window will open where you can input the required parameters.

 #### GUI Features:

 - **Collection ID**: The ID of the Modrinth collection to download.
-- **Minecraft Version**: The version of Minecraft (e.g., "1.21", "1.7.4" or "1.19.2").
+- **Minecraft Version**: The version of Minecraft (e.g., "1.21").
 - **Loader**: The mod loader to use (e.g., "fabric", "forge", "quilt").
 - **Directory**: The directory to download mods to (default is "mods").
 - **Update existing mods**: A checkbox to indicate whether to update existing mods.

-### Running the Script
+### Running the Program

+#### Using the Executable

+1. Download the executable from the [releases page](https://github.com/emc00073/modrinth-collection-downloader-easily-accessible/releases).
+2. Run the executable file.

+#### Using Python Script

 To run the script, simply execute: